HL7/cqf-measures/pages/glossary.md

 #### A.10 Initial Population

-All events to be evaluated by a specific electronic clinical quality measure (eCQM) involving patients who share a common set of specified characteristics within a specific measurement set to which a given measure belongs.
-All patients counted (for example, as numerator, as denominator) are drawn from the initial population.
-[Source](https://ecqi.healthit.gov/glossary)
+The initial population criteria refers to all patients, subjects, or events to be evaluated by a quality measure involving patients or subjects who share a common set of specified characterstics.
+All patients, subjects, or events counted (for example, as numerator, as denominator) are drawn from the initial population.

 #### A.11 Measure Population